Motorsport Games Announces Clo - GuruFocus.com

 Motorsport Games - Press Release Cover ImageMotorsport Games - Press Release Cover Image

 MIAMI, Feb.
-03, 2023 (GLOBE NEWSWIRE) -- Motorsport Games Inc. (NASDAQ: MSGM) (“Motorsport Games” or the “Company”) today announced the closings of its previously announced registered direct offerings priced at-the-market under Nasdaq rules.
-The Company issued 183,020 shares of its Class A common stock at a purchase price of $21.40 per share in the registered direct offering that closed on February 2, 2023, and issued 144,366 shares of its Class A common stock at a purchase price of $23.50 per share in the registered direct offering that closed on February 3, 2023.
-The aggregate gross proceeds to the Company from both offerings were approximately $7.29 million, before deducting the placement agent’s fees and other offering expenses payable by the Company.
-Motorsport Games currently intends to use the net proceeds from the registered direct offerings for development of multiple games, working capital and general corporate purposes.
+06, 2023 (GLOBE NEWSWIRE) -- Motorsport Games Inc. (NASDAQ: MSGM) (“Motorsport Games” or the “Company”) today announced the closing of its registered direct offering priced at-the-market under Nasdaq rules which announced on February 3, 2023.
+In this latest offering, the Company issued 232,188 shares of its Class A common stock at a purchase price of $17.39 per share.
+The aggregate gross proceeds to the Company from this offering was approximately $4.03 million, before deducting the placement agent’s fees and other offering expenses payable by the Company.
+Motorsport Games currently intends to use the net proceeds from this registered direct offering and the recent registered direct offerings closed last week for development of multiple games, working capital and general corporate purposes.

+The Company also announced on February 1, 2023 that the Company converted all its remaining debt in debt-for-equity exchanges with Motorsport Network, retiring approximately $4 million of Company’s debt.

 H.C.
-Wainwright & Co. acted as the exclusive placement agent for the offerings.
+Wainwright & Co. acted as the exclusive placement agent for all the recent registered direct offerings.

 This press release shall not constitute an offer to sell or a solicitation of an offer to buy these securities, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such state or jurisdiction.